Top things to know:

 Adult period length

 The first two days of the period are usually the heaviest flow, with the latter days having progressively less blood (7).
-Variations between differing period length and cycle lengths are normal, as your period changes over your reproductive life (7,8).
+Variations between differing period length and cycle lengths are common, as your period changes over your reproductive life (7,8).
 If your period length is regularly longer than eight days, consult your healthcare provider (6,7).

 Adolescent period length